ControlSoup/ContraHopper/FlightSoftware/README.md

 This folder contains all the files used to develop the flight software for ContraHopper

 ## To Dos:
-- Add a ctypes python file, that can be used to run flight software in 6dof_main.py, this should act as a standalone global environment for the flight software.
+- Add a .so, that can be used to run flight software in 6dof_main.py, this should act as a standalone global environment for the flight software.

 - Fix the current flight software structure